The best WordPress mobile plugins

 To see what’s at stake, take a look at the following example of a test site in WordPress version 5.9 with the theme Twenty Eleven made by WordPress.org.

 This theme can hardly be called responsive.
 The images are scaled for mobile, but the text isn’t and, most importantly, neither is the menu.
 These problems are easily solved with a mobile plugin for WordPress.
 We tested some plugins to see what kind of results they produced when viewing a WordPress website on a smartphone.
 Below we show you the results and discuss the various settings each plugin offers.

-Looking for safe and convenient WordPress hosting?
+Looking for safe and convenient Managed WordPress Hosting?
 Take a look at the various plans offered by IONOS.

 WordPress mobile plugins: Overview

 |WP Mobile Menu||Very easy to use||Some features only on pro version||✔||$$$|

 |Max Mega Menu||Extensive design options for mobile||Some HTML and CSS knowledge required||✔||$|